LookLikeAName/posd2017/README.md

 ### Need a new repository
 https://github.com/new

-Place this project to your own repository
+Place this project to your own repository.
+Be careful not to overwrite the .git folder.

 ### Add WebHook to repository